-In addition to a specific warm-up set, a general warm-up, such as a few minutes of cardio exercise or walk to the gym, is also recommended before hitting the weights, particularly for middle aged and older participants.
+In addition to a specific warm-up set, a general warm-up, such as a few minutes of cardio exercise or walk to the gym, is also recommended before hitting the weights, particularly for middle-aged and older participants.
 See benefits and rationale for general and movement specific warm-ups.

 Not Sticking to the Basics

-Many trainees fail to incorporate the essential basic exercises in their programs, instead wasting their efforts on either more specialize, advanced, or relatively ineffective exercises.
+Many trainees fail to incorporate the essential basic exercises in their programs, instead of wasting their efforts on either more specializes, advanced, or relatively ineffective exercises.
 Basic movements include tried and tested exercise (eg: Squats, Bench Press, Rows, etc.) that more efficiently build strength and muscle.
-Strength and muscular development lay the foundation of most other fitness attributes, which can more effectively emphasized later in a more advanced program, with greater results.
+Strength and muscular development lay the foundation of most other fitness attributes, which can more effectively emphasize later in a more advanced program, with greater results.
 See Periodization.
 Not sticking to the basics and performing too many auxiliary exercises can either waste time (at the best) or hamper progress (at the worst), particularly the first few years where foundation training is most beneficial.

-When browsing the ExRx.net Exercise Library, choose primarily basic exercises (marked with bold or normal type face).
-Only choose auxiliary exercises sparingly if at all (marked with italics or normal type face), particularly as a beginner or intermediate lifter.
-Also see Workout Creation Instructions.
+When browsing the ExRx.net Exercise Library, choose primarily basic exercises (marked with bold or normal typeface).
+Only choose auxiliary exercises sparingly if at all (marked with italics or normal typeface), particularly as a beginner or intermediate lifter.
+Also, see Workout Creation Instructions.

 Using Too Little Resistance or Not Increasing Resistance